marixko/Supervised_Learning_Tutorial/README.md

 2. Go to File > Open Notebook
 3. Select the GITHUB tab
 4. Enter this address https://github.com/marixko/Supervised_Learning_Tutorial.git
-5. It will show you the .ipynb file, click the "Open notebook in a new tab" icon and you are set!
+5. It will show you the .ipynb file, click the "Open notebook in a new tab" icon

 or

 1. Click in the .ipynb file listed above
 2. A new page will open and click in "Open in Colab" button

+Finally, go to File > Save a copy in Drive... and you are set!